pleiszenburg/scherbelberg/README.md

 ## Installation

-This package has been tested on Linux.
-It is likely to work on other Unix-like systems.
-It is unlikely to work on Windows.
+This package has been tested on Linux and Windows 10.
+It is likely to work on most Unix-like systems.

 Prerequisites: